-If you need to escape Miami’s madness, consider a green day in one of the country’s largest tropical botanical gardens.
+If you need to escape Miami’s constant motion, consider a green day in one of the country’s largest tropical botanical gardens.
 A butterfly grove, tropical plant conservatory and gentle vistas of marsh and keys habitats, plus frequent art installations from artists like Roy Lichtenstein, are all stunning.
-In addition to easy-to-follow, self-guided walking tours, a free 45-minute tram tours the entire park on the hour from 10am to 3pm (till 4pm weekends).

 A favorite among the garden's youngest visitors is the Wings of the Tropics exhibition.
 Inside of an indoor gallery, hundreds of butterflies flutter freely through the air, the sheen of their wings glinting in the light.
 There are some 40 different species represented, including exotics from Central and South America, like blue morphos and owl butterflies.
 Visitors can also watch in real time as chrysalises emerge as butterflies at Vollmer Metamorphosis Lab.

 The Fairchild is also home to some rare and endangered cycad plants, which are native to South Florida and Puerto Rico and are a very ancient plant variety topped only by ferns, conifers, and horsetails.
 Cycads are capable of living up to a thousand years and first evolved to be pollinated by beetles.
 It's not all lush, dew-dripped plants at the Fairchild however.
 You can also find arid and succulent varieties adapted to equally hot, but considerably more arid climates, too.